-The placement of your tongue and the position of your moh determines what kind of wolves you produce, for example when pronouncing “ah” your tongue and mouth will have a completely different shape and position than when you are pronouncing “eh”.
+The placement of your tongue and the position of your mouth determines what kind of vowels you produce, for example when pronouncing “ah” your tongue and mouth will have a completely different shape and position than when you are pronouncing “eh”.
 One problem with most beginner singes is that they will obstruct their airflow with their tongue or with not opening their mouth.
 To fix this, start singing in front of a mirror and notice what shapes your mouth makes and what is the position of your tongue, especially when inhaling.

 Generally speaking, when you inhale, you should place your tongue below your lower teeth as this will allow you to inhale as much air as possible without your tongue obstructing the airflow.

 When you inhale and exhale will be different from song to song, there is no magic trick, you will have to figure it out on your own.
 One of the easiest ways of know when to inhale and exhale during a song is by following the song’s tempo, you will get subtle clues like small pauses that you can use to inhale.
 Generally speaking, you should inhale as much air as you need for that part of the song.

 You will have to have a fine balance of inhaled air and exhaled air, if not you might have to exhale right after you have sung a vowel and this will offset your tempo, and this is when you sound out of tune.
 On the other hand, inhaling too little air will make you go out of breath right when you are producing your sound, and it doesn’t sound good.
 My best advice for this part is to listen to the song several times and try to figure out what works best for you.